professor99/WP-User-Frontend/README_2RRR_3_0.txt

 This code is ALPHA!
 Use it at you own risk!

-It currently has only been tested in the following configuration.
+It currently has only been tested in the following configurations.

-Wordpress 3.4.2
+WordPress 3.4.2
+Apache Server
+PHP 5.2 & 5.3
+WordPress 2010 Theme
+WordPress 2011 Theme
 Firefox 16.0.2
+Safari 5.0.533.16 (should work 4.1+)
+Chrome 23.0.1271.95m (should work 5.0+)
+Internet Explorer 7.0 & 8.0
 IBM PC

 This code is a public development fork of WP User Frontend.
 It is not written by or supported by the author of WP User Frontend (Tareq Hasan).
-Also is not an official release of WP User Frontend.
+It is not an official release of WP User Frontend.
-So please be aware this code may not be included in the next official release of WP User Frontend.
+Please be aware this code may not be included in the next official release of WP User Frontend.

 Bugs
 -----